zk-lover/zkFMoE/README.md

 - for `OPT-13B`, `Qwen3-32B`, `DeepSeek-V2`, and `DeepSeek-V3.2`, users should download the original local model files first, then point `prepare_*_attn_workdir.py` to those local directories
 - for `LLaMA-2-13B`, users should first obtain the official sharded checkpoint files and `params.json`
 - for `OPT-6.7B`, the current script expects already-exported local `int32` q/k/v weight binaries, so users need to prepare those files separately before running `prepare_opt67_attn_workdir.py`

-If you plan to publish this repository publicly, it is recommended to keep the release source-only and let users fetch the weights from the corresponding official model pages.

 ## 2. Recommended Environment